tomhoh/Webview2-Drag-and-Drop/README.md

 ## Explanation

-Drag the file to webview2 will "open window".
+Dragging a file to webview2 will "open window".
 Intercept "open window" in C# `wv2.CoreWebView2.NewWindowRequested`, get the file path,
 And use `wv2.CoreWebView2.ExecuteScriptAsync` to send this file path to the web page.
-"open window" is an asynchronous processing behavior, so in js I use `await Lib.Sleep()` to wait until the global variable `var temp_dropPath` is changed.
+"open window" is an asynchronous processing behavior, so in js use `await Lib.Sleep()` to wait until the global variable `var temp_dropPath` is changed.